Friday, July 29, 2016

 Here are a few of our favourite businesses that we have found over the years – without the aid of signage.

-Francisco Avalos - replacing leather in our Mini Cooper
+Francisco Avalos, leather for our Mini Cooper

 Francisco does upholstery of every kind imaginable.
 New cushions for sofas, new tops for boats, seats and tops for golf carts, totally new brightly coloured canvas for the big tour boats like Dancer and new leather upholstery for our Mini Cooper seats.